-Is really important to consider the help of a real estate closing lawyer, because as complicated and challenging as real estate transactions can be, there is no part of purchasing or selling property that is as complex as the closing process.
+It is really important to consider the help of a real estate closing lawyer, because as complicated and challenging as real estate transactions can be, there is no part of purchasing or selling a property that is as complex as the closing process.
 With few exceptions, closing the contract on a real estate deal is often the most stressful because of the sheer volume of unforeseen circumstances, situations, and surprises that have the potential of derailing the entire process.

 What Exactly Is a Real Estate Closing?

 In short, a closing a real estate deal is about transferring ownership of a property from the seller to the buyer.
 Most people associate the real estate closing process with a ton of paperwork.
 That assessment is not wrong, but there is obviously a lot of details behind all those closing papers the average property buyer and seller aren’t typically familiar with.
 Signing a stack of legal documents can be intimidating and while there is no way to cover all the details involved in closing a real estate transaction in a single article, here are a few of the details an average real estate closing covers:

 - Financial Finalization – The buyer pays the agreed-upon fees, closing costs, and listing price of the property.

 - Deed Transfer – The seller will authorize the transfer of the property deed to the buyer as well as all the keys to the structures on the property, if applicable.